SirGamers/jackbox-mods-i-guess/tmp2-filter-remover/README.md

-this removes the filter from the guys voice in TMP2
+this removes the filter from redacted's voice in TMP2

-doesnt change the quetions though
+doesn't change the questions though

 put start.swf in The Jackbox Party Pack 6\games\TriviaDeath2\TalkshowExport\project\data